Ebski/MEAN/README.md

 #### Period 1a
 - Includes a word document where questions are answered
-- Includes a Project called examples
+- Includes a Project called examples [link](https://github.com/Ebski/MEAN/tree/master/Period1a/Examples)
 - Still need a couple of questions to be answered

 #### Period 1b
+- Includes a word document where questions are answered
+- Includes a Project called examples [link](https://github.com/Ebski/MEAN/tree/master/Period2b/examples)

 #### Period 2a